proycon/homepage/content/posts/my-cli-tools-for-text-processing/index.md

 processor architectures.
 It offers important safety guarantees that prevents a whole range of common memory bugs that are prevalent in other system's programming languages as C and C++.
-You will therefore find a lot of my tools being written in Rust, often with a Python binding on top for accessibility from Python.
+You will therefore find a lot of my tools are written in Rust, often with a Python binding on top for accessibility for researchers and developers from Python.
 All software I write is free open source software available, almost always under the GNU General Public License v3.

 I will be listing the tools in approximate order from simpler to more complex tools: